Mets claim rubber match against Reds

 Michael Conforto hit a three-run homer to cap a four-run first inning Sunday afternoon for the New York Mets, who remained on the fringes of the National League wild-card race with a 6-3 win over the host Cincinnati Reds.

-By winning the rubber game of the three-game series, the Mets (81-74) ensured they would remain no more than 4 1/2 games behind the Milwaukee Brewers in the race for the second NL wild card.
-New York is scheduled to finish the season with seven home games against the Miami Marlins and Atlanta Braves.
+In winning the rubber game of the three-game series, combined with Washington’s loss to Miami on Sunday, the Mets (81-74) are 4 1/2 games out of both wild-card spots in the National League.
+The Nationals and Milwaukee Brewers are in a virtual tie for the two slots.
+New York is scheduled to finish the season with seven home games against Miami and the Atlanta Braves.

 The Reds (73-83) host the Brewers in a three-game series beginning Tuesday night.

-Note: EditorsNote: Updates Mets’ playoff position in graf 2; other minor edits